JzsBernad/OptcontrolAbsorption/README.md

 # OptcontrolAbsorption
-Julia and Mathematica codes for "Analytical solutions for optimal photon absorption into inhomogenous spin memories"
+Julia codes for "Analytical solutions for optimal photon absorption into inhomogenous spin memories"